ArboreumDev/credit-union-frontend/README.md

 React + Typescript + Next.js

 ## Features
-- Graphql API using Apollo and Hasura
+- Graphql API using Hasura
 - Auth using NextAuth
     - It creates all the necessary tables and schema for you.